juani15151/tetrakis/README.md

   * (i) Players know the amount of Correct and Regular, but they don't know which digits of their guess are the corrects, regulars, or not present.
 * The game ends when a player correctly guesses all 4 digits of the opponent in the correct order (4 Corrects).
   * The traditional (in-person) game is turn-based, but on the digital version both players can play simultaneously doing guesses, so there are no ties.
-  If both players take the same amount of rounds then the one that finished earlier wins.
+  If both players take the same amount of rounds then the one that finished earlier wins (time runs between first and last attempt).

 ## About the project